truchas/truchas/BUILDING.md

     - Intel Fortran and C/C++:
         - version 17.0.7 (anything 17.0.1 or later should be okay)
         - version 18.0.5 (anything 18.0.2 or later should be okay)
-        - version 19 is **not supported** (known compiler problems)
+        - version 19.1.0.
+Version 19.0.x **will not** work due to compiler bugs.
     - NAG Fortran (with GNU C/C++):
-        - version 6.0, builds 1067 or 1071
-        - version 6.1, build 6149 or later (preferred version)
+        - version 6.1 (build 6149 or later preferred)
-        - version 6.2, build 6218 or later (preferred version)
+        - version 6.2 (build 6252 or later preferred)
         - most any version of GNU C/C++ should be okay
     - GFortran is *not* currently supported due to incomplete and/or flawed support for some Fortran 2003 features.
 There are GFortran configuration